Like whiskeys, there are more whiskey glasses than time to try them all. Which to use?

 Curiously, Larceny did not taste quite as good in another shot glass:

 This second shot glass (left above) has thinner sides and is deceptively large.
 It can hold 3 ounces and is wide enough to get one’s nose in it.
-The inner bowl is less curved than the first glass, and the sides likewise straight up.
+The inner bowl is less curved than the first glass, and the sides are straight up.
 These details impact how aromas rise and dissipate.
 This shot glass makes a decent small tasting glass in general, easier to maneuver than the wee Glencairn.

 Weller 12 tastes best in the tapered tumbler, discussed in the GENERAL section above, offering a more balanced experience than some other glasses that allow that occasional Weller astringency to come through a bit more: